antilpiyush89/AI-Shopping-Assistant-Tool/README.md

-1. To replicate on ur system do - npm install
+1. To replicate it on ur system do - npm install
 2. start sever - node index.js
 3. visit localhost:3000 to give prompts